 Potential upselling opportunities include:

-- Inviting individuals to upgrade to ‘exclusive’ or ‘luxury’ junior bedrooms or suites.
+- Inviting guests to upgrade to ‘exclusive’ or ‘luxury’ junior bedrooms or suites

 Look at what your hotel has to offer, and see where you have potential to add additional revenue to your bookings before the guest’s arrival.
 These perks could include dinner, a spa treatment, a round of golf or something similar.

-Avoid highlighting standard features like ‘hairdryer’, ‘direct dial telephone’, and ‘towels’
+TOP TIP: Avoid highlighting standard features like ‘hairdryer’, ‘direct dial telephone’, and ‘towels’.

-“A picture’s worth a thousand words,” and this holds doubly true for hotel websites.
-Creating an emotive picture of the hotel and what you can offer will immediately engage a guest and create a connection between them and the property.
+‘A picture’s worth a thousand words’ – and this holds particularly true for hotel websites.
+Creating an emotive picture of your hotel and what it can offer will immediately engage guests and create a connection between them and the property.

-What is the core of your hotel, and what makes your hotel work?
+What’s at the core of your hotel?
+What makes it work?
 Is it your staff, your food, your product?
-If you make your own bread or your own beer, sell it with an image.
-People will connect with this and will understand what it is you do.
+If you make your own bread or your own beer, sell it with visuals.
+People will connect with these.

-Think of your customers as your brand ambassadors, and harness the power of social proof.
+Think of your customers as your brand ambassadors.
+Harness the power of social proof.
 What they say about you will go a long way, whether it’s via social media, word of mouth or online.

 It is important to actively encourage people to leave you comments via reviews, and for you to embrace these, whether they’re positive or negative.